Article translated by an automatic translation system. Press here for further information.

 Between 812 and 814, at the dawn of the Reconquista, in a castro near the episcopal city of Iria Flavia, a hermit named Pelayo saw during the night some burning lights and communicated it to Bishop Teodomiro.
 He verified the facts and discovered in that spot the mortal remains of the Apostle James the Elder, who had apparently been moved there after his martyrdom, back in the year 44 of our era.
 This finding was the spark that generated the phenomenon of Jacobean pilgrimages.
 Now, given that the terrestrial communication routes of those centuries had nothing to do with the current ones and that each pilgrim had no choice but to start the journey on foot from his own home, what are the reasons for the rise of some itineraries and the detriment or non-appearance of many others?

-The origin of this Path, let us call it Sanabrés or Mozarabic, as a viable route to the tomb of the Apostle goes hand in hand with the Silver Way, which ascended from the south of Spain, and from a whole series of small pilgrimages or pilgrimages to a dense network of monasteries arising from the Mozarabic repopulation and located in the province of Zamora, specifically on the same point of origin.
-Juan Carlos de la Mata Guerra, in his part corresponding to the book Los Caminos de Santiago in the North of Zamora, expresses this theory as follows: "everything indicates that the consideration of a pilgrim in medieval times was not reduced to the devotee of the Jacobean or the rosemary, but in the broad sense of the term was very open.
+The origin of this Way, let us call it Sanabrés or Mozarabic, as a viable route to the tomb of the Apostle goes hand in hand with the Silver Way, which ascended from the south of Spain, and from a whole series of small pilgrimages or pilgrimages to a dense network of monasteries that emerged on the basis of the Mozarabic repopulation and situated in the province of Zamora, specifically in the beginning of Juan Carlos de la Mata Guerra, in his part corresponding to the book Los Caminos de Santiago in the North of Zamora, expresses this theory as follows: "everything indicates that the consideration of a pilgrim in medieval times was not reduced to the devotee of the Jacobean or the rosemary, but in the broad sense of the term was very open.
 It was considered a pilgrim to anyone who, to honor the saints, wandered through the roads drawn by local sanctuaries and the cult of the relics of the saints who venerated in them".

 Just four kilometers from the Roman road at the height of Granja de Moreruela is the Cistercian monastery of Santa María de Moreruela.
 It is the oldest in Spain and was known until 1163 as Santiago de Moreruela.
 In its remains you can still admire the pilgrim's door and fountain.
 In Tábara, 25 kilometers from Moreruela, before 1137 existed the Mozarab monastery of San Salvador.
 The same occurs in Santa Marta de Tera, a population that emerged from the abbey of Santa Marta de Riba de Tera.
 Also in Rionegro del Puente, where at the foot of the shrine of the Virgen de la Carballeda was founded the Brotherhood of the Falifos, which is still in force, owner of the current hostel of pilgrims of the town and dedicated to "the composure of the bad roads, for the comfort of the poor pilgrims who go to Compostela to visit the temple of the Apostle Santiago".
 The Brotherhood was approved by Clemente VI (1342-1352), and confirmed by Eugenio IV (1431-1447) and Paulo III (1534 and 1549).
 In San Martín de Castañeda, a town located on the lake of Sanabria, although far from the current itinerary, the monastery of Santa Maria was built in the 10th century.
 Already in Galicia, together with the Collegiate of Santa María la Real de Xunqueria de Ambía there was a hospital of pilgrims, known thanks to documents of 1520.
 There is also a record of pilgrim hospitals in Verín, Monterrei, Allariz and Orense.
 There is no doubt that there was a route drawn between all these religious centers and that, thanks to the countless hospitality samples found by the devotees, this same road that used natural routes of communication became another route towards Santiago.

-The pilgrim Santiago of Santa Marta de Tera, symbol of the Sanabrés Road
+El Santiago peregrino de Santa Marta de Tera, symbol of the Sanabrés way

 The oldest known figure of Santiago with pilgrim clothing, from the 12th century, and located on a front page of the church of Santa Marta, is an overweight carving for its beauty, sobriety and mystery.
 On its own merits, it has become the symbol of the Camino de Santiago Sanabrés or Mozarabic and still remains its best claim.
 He wears a zurrón decorated with a shell and a cayenne on the right hand but his main force resides in his left hand, which displays the palm as a greeting.
 In 1993, on the occasion of the commemoration of the Jubilee Year, coins of five pesetas were coined with the image of this apostle on the obverse.